Wesley Matthews: Milwaukee Bucks (2019–2020)

 On July 12, 2019, Matthews signed with the Milwaukee Bucks.

 On November 25, 2019, Matthews scored 19 points and grabbed 4 rebounds while starting in place of injured All-Star Khris Middleton in a game against the Utah Jazz.
 On December 22, he again scored 19 points, this time in a win against his previous team, the Pacers.

 Los Angeles Lakers (2020–2021)

 On November 22, 2020, Matthews signed with the Los Angeles Lakers.
 He appeared in 58 games for the Lakers, averaging only 4.8 points and a career-worst 33% 3-point shot percentage.

-Return to Milwaukee (2021–present)
+Return to Milwaukee (2021–2023)

 On December 3, 2021, Matthews was signed by the Milwaukee Bucks.
-During Milwaukee’s Christmas Day game, Matthews scored just 9 points, but gave the Bucks the lead by making a 3-point shot with 30 seconds left to help complete a 19-point come back, in a 117–113 win over the Boston Celtics.
+During Milwaukee's Christmas Day game, Matthews scored just 9 points, but gave the Bucks the lead by making a 3-point shot with 30 seconds left to help complete a 19-point come back, in a 117–113 win over the Boston Celtics.
 Matthews was inserted into the starting lineup by Mike Budenholzer towards the end of the regular season to provide a defensive presence alongside All-Defensive guard Jrue Holiday.

 On July 6, 2022, Matthews re-signed with the Bucks.

+Atlanta Hawks (2023–2024)

+On July 22, 2023, Matthews signed with the Atlanta Hawks.